yguillemot/RaQt_maker/README.md

 # RaQt_maker
-Generate the code (Raku and C++) of the Raku Qt::RaQt module (a Qt GUI native interface for Raku)
+Generate the code (Raku and C++) of the Raku NAME_X module (a Raku native interface to Qt GUI)

 DESCRIPTION
 ===========

-RaQt_maker is a set of scripts which can extract the Qt classes and methods interfaces from Qt headers then generate a Raku interface for Qt and its needed native wrapper.
+RaQt_maker is a set of scripts which can
+    - extract the Qt classes and methods from Qt headers
+    - generate the code of a Raku module which works as a Qt API
+    - generate the native wrapper this module needs
+    - generate a minimum documentation of the generated API

+Two files, a white and a black list are used to select which Qt classes and methods should be integrated into the API.

 PREREQUISITE
 ============